 The plaintiffs are appealing Powell’s decision to the state Superior Court based on an alleged 11 points of error in the ruling.
 On April 21, 2016, Philadelphia County Court of Common Pleas Judge Arnold New agreed to pause the consolidated Paxil litigation program until a final conclusion is reached in the case.

-In February 2017, GSK announced a settlement was reached in a class action lawsuit filed by a Vancouver, Canada, firm that involves 50 mothers and their children.
+In February 2017, GSK announced that a settlement had been reached in a class action lawsuit filed by a Vancouver, Canada, firm that involves 50 mothers and their children.

 British Columbia resident Faith Gibson was the representative plaintiff in the suit.
 Gibson’s daughter, Meah Bartram, was born with a hole in her heart in 2005.